Encharted Cook

 • Mini Marshmallows - Just plain vanilla mini marshmallows.
 No need to cut them.
 Just measure and add.

-• Chopped Pecans - I prefer to buy whole pecans and cut them myself for a fresher taste and to get the perfect size of the pieces of pecans.
+• Chopped Pecans - I prefer to buy whole pecans and cut them myself for a fresher taste and to achieve the perfect size of pecan pieces.

 Please see the recipe card for quantities.

-The whipped topping is mixed well with the crushed pineapple and pistachio pudding mixture.
+Process Photo 2b - Whipped topping is mixed well with crushed pineapple and pistachio pudding.

 Substitutions & Variations